tensorchord/pg_bestmatch.rs/README.md

 ```

 ## Comparison with pg_search
-- `pg_bestmatch.rs` only provides methods for generating sparse vectors and does not support index-based search (which can be acheived by pgvecto.rs or pgvector).
+- `pg_bestmatch.rs` only provides methods for generating sparse vectors and does not support index-based search (which can be achieved by pgvecto.rs or pgvector).
 - `pg_search` performs BM25 retrieval via the external `tantivy` engine, which may have limitations when combined with transactions, filters, or JOIN operations.
 Since `pg_bestmatch.rs` is entirely native to Postgres, it offers full compatibility with these operations inside postgres.

 ## Reference